-Over the past few months and years we have seen first hand how Facebook, the necessity of Social Media, has slowly crushed small business in return for profits to share holders and the owner Mark Zuckerburg.
+Over the past few months and years, we have seen first hand how Facebook, the necessity of Social Media, has slowly crushed small businesses in return for profits to shareholders and the owner Mark Zuckerburg.

 Then one day, Facebook needed more.
 Again, our interaction plummeted.
-The amount of followers we would get in one day went from 1500 to 10.
+The number of followers we would get in one day went from 1500 to 10.
 Our posts now get shown to less than .01% of our followers.
-So back to Facebook I went, asking how I could navigate this new algorithm change.
-This time I didn’t get a dedicated person, instead I was sent links on how to create ads for Facebook and I was told that if I wanted to get a personal account manager I would have to pay $10,000/month.
+So back to Facebook, I went asking how I could navigate this new algorithm change.
+This time I didn’t get a dedicated person, instead, I was sent links on how to create ads for Facebook, and I was told that if I wanted to get a personal account manager I would have to pay $10,000/month.
 That’s right, in order for me to get someone who would talk to me on the phone I had to pay Facebook $120,000/year.
-Now to date we have spend over $200,000 on Facebook for various marketing (this includes marketing on Instagram)….
-Let’s think about that for a second.
+Now to date, we have spent over $200,000 on Facebook for various marketing (this includes marketing on Instagram)… Let’s think about that for a second.
 If I spent $200,000 on any other marketing firm, imagine the support I would get.
 I would get someone on 24/7 standby that I could call for anything I might need.
-But with Facebook I am a number, a ticket number, an annoyance… I digress.
+But with Facebook, I am a number, a ticket number, an annoyance… I digress.

 The reality is that Facebook created necessity then became a publicly traded IPO.
-With public IPOs comes investors, with investors comes pressure for big profit and with big profit comes bad business practices.
-It began as a social media platform and has since transformed into one of the largest money making ventures in history.
+With public IPOs comes investors, with investors, comes pressure for a big profit, and with big profit comes bad business practices.
+It began as a social media platform and has since transformed into one of the largest money-making ventures in history.

 After reaching out to Facebook, with a full spectrum of concerns, I received the following response:

 >>> Thank you for contacting Facebook Ad Support.
 My name is Andrew and I

 >>> would be happy to help you.
 I do understand XXXXX you were trying to get